 The program links high potential secondary students in the Greater Los Angeles Area with teams of researchers, doctors, professors, and professionals who serve as Mentors.
 Each participant develops knowledge and skills through the application of knowledge and exposure to real-world experiences.
 These life lessons in personal and intellectual development are invaluable to their growth and assist them in making pertinent connections for the future.

 Grade: Current 9th-11th graders

 Yunasa is a week-long, residential summer camp for highly gifted youth between the ages of 10 and 15 to explore and grow the intellectual, spiritual, emotional, social, and physical aspects of their lives.
 These pioneering summer camps unite highly able youngsters with experts in the social and emotional development of gifted children.

 Like all IEA programs, we keep the student-to-staff ratios low (5 to 1) so campers are not overlooked and have extensive contact with experts.
 Yunasa also provides a strong cross-generational experience.

-Location: Sedalia, CO, and Fenton, MI
+Location: Deckers, CO, and Howell, MI